 The course also teaches how to correctly set up the pharmacy files, inpatient wards, and inpatient users to prepare the site for BCMA implementation.

 The training is a four hour session, one day a week for six weeks.
 Although primarily for Pharmacy Informaticists, BCMA Coordinators and Clinical Applications Coordinators may also attend.
-This course was held three times in 2013 and is anticipated to be repeated once again in late 2014.

 View the material presented for the BCMA Drug File Optimization.